inickt/cs4500-mineola-kilgore/Fish/Planning/player-protocol.md

 #### Protocol

-Hypotheticals:
+What functions do the players call?
+What order do the players call the functions in?

+**Functions a player may wish to use:**
-- Who are the players of the game (and their scores/colors)?
+- Who are the players of the game (and their scores/colors/order of play)?
+- What players have been kicked from the game?
+- Have I been kicked from the game?
-- Who's turn is it?
-What is the turn order?
+- Who's turn is it? (synonym for Is it my turn?)
+- What is the turn order?
 - What moves can I make from a given game state?
+- What moves can I make from a given game state using a certain penguin?
--
+- Is the game over?

-Performs:
+- Is a given move valid?
+(Will I be kicked for performing a given move?)
 - Perform a move from the TO posn to the FROM posn

-Data:
-- the current Game needs to be stored
+Potentially include:
+- Can I place a penguin at the given posn?
+- Place a penguin at the given posn